 Elementary Tutors: Elementary tutors help school-aged children get ready for standardised tests.
 They help build knowledge across all subjects, in particular maths, English, and science.

 General tutors: General tutors help develop the learning skills of middle and high school students and help them stay on top of their studies and prepare for tests.
 Such tutors are usually proficient in a broad range of subjects.

 Specialty subject tutors: Speciality subject tutors usually work with middle and high school or first-year college students.
 As the name suggests, these tutors have expertise in a specific academic subject such as math or a particular area of a subject like algebra.

-Test-pre tutors: Test-prep tutors specialize in preparing students to pass specific tests such as the SAT, ACT, GMAT, and MCAT exams.
+Test-pre tutors: Test-prep tutors specialise in preparing students to pass specific tests such as the SAT, ACT, GMAT, and MCAT exams.

 Special education tutors: These tutors help children with special needs to further their education and develop their learning skills and abilities.
-Such tutors usually have degrees of other qualifications in special education.
+Such tutors usually have degrees are other qualifications in special education.

 Homework Help Tutors: Homework tutors assist students who struggle with homework completion and find it challenging to keep up with homework assignments.
 These tutors usually cover a wide range of subjects, but not always.

 Once you know what area of tutoring appeals to you the most, you should have a better idea of your target audience, and the subjects might tutor.
 However, when making your final decision that are some other factors to consider.